shreyabirthare/public_lab3/README.md

 implement a server-push technique: catalog server sends invalidation requests to the front-end server after each purchase and restock.
 The invalidation requests cause the front-end service to remove the corresponding item from the cache.

+Your cache implementation **must include a cache replacement policy** such as LRU (least recently used).
+To exercise this policy, the cache size should be set to a value lower than the number of toys in the catalog.
+For example, if your catalog has 15 different toys, the cache size should be set to 10 to exercise the cache replacement policy.
+Using a cache size that is larger than the number of items in the catalog should be avoided since it will never trigger cache replacement.

 ## Part 2: Replication